mickelodeon00/mickelodeon00/README.md

 ### Current Project

-I recently deployed a test site on Netlify, showcasing my ability to build full-stack applications.
-This project utilizes React.js for the front-end, Node.js and Express.js for the back-end, and MongoDB for data storage.
+I recently deployed an e-commerce test site on Netlify, showcasing my ability to build full-stack applications.
+This e-commerce project utilizes React.js for the front-end, Node.js and Express.js for the back-end, and MongoDB for data storage.

 I'm actively seeking internship opportunities to further enhance my skills and gain valuable industry experience.
 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss potential opportunities.